-Common cold affects realization of food flavour not the taste of food.
-Flavour perception requires both taste and smell perception.
+Common cold affects realization of food flavor not the taste of food.
+Flavor perception requires both taste and smell perception.
 Therefore, a blocked nose affects flavor of food since the sense of smell is impaired.

 All of us know that annoying feeling when your nose turns into a faucet, the sneezes never cease, and you feel like your head could roll off your body at any moment.
 All those signs point to one truth…. you have a cold!
 Many people feel that relief will come in the form of warm beverages, soup, and bedrest, but colds dig a bit further into your misery and even make your food taste like nothing!

 Understandably, you won’t be able to smell things due to all the mucus in your nose, but why does a cold steal away your sense of taste too?
 The answer to that question lies in knowing how our senses of smell and taste are closely interlinked.
 However, let’s first begin by identifying how we taste anything at all.